0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/deploy-contracts.md

 title: Deploy Contracts
 ---

-In this section, you will deploy required contracts to Polygon PoS and Polygon SDK chain with `cb-sol-cli`.
+In this section, you will deploy required contracts to the Polygon PoS and Polygon SDK chain with `cb-sol-cli`.

 ```bash
 # Setup for cb-sol-cli command